DIGImend/digimend.github.io/support/howto/apps/wine/index.md

 ---
 title: Tablet setup in Wine
+summary: How to setup a tablet to work with Windows applications running under Wine
 ---
 Wine lets you run Windows software on other operating systems.
 With Wine, you can install and run these applications just like you would in